 The key to our training is small group sizes, combined with instruction that is delivered directly by highly experienced archaeologists.
-These are led by Eve Campbell, Director of Fieldwork.
 In this way we ensure that each lesson is delivered in great detail, and that each student fully understands the different procedures and the rationales behind them.

 SS106: Introduction to Archaeology of Ireland (3 Semester Credits/6 ECTS Credits)